Kuli-HYF/planning/planning/backlog.md

 ## could haves

-> As a user I can report a suspicious company
+> As a user I can report a suspicious activity

-- _there is a report button on the companies' profiles_
+- _there is a report button_